Neural network model for imprecise regression with interval dependent variables: Other Forms of Nonlinear Regression Analysis

 Thus, the two last terms in (\ref{it_4}) are nothing more than the two last terms from (\ref{it_3}) multiplied by $\beta$.
 Assuming (\ref{relations}) and the sequential dependency on previous iterations, it is possible to rewrite (\ref{dW_dY_momentum}) in a more compact form

 where $\mathbb{M}^{(1)} = 0$, and for $k \geq 2$

 The particular derivatives needed for the linear and nonlinear regression settings are shown in~\ref{app}.

-\section{Other Forms of Nonlinear Regression analysis}
+\section{Other Forms of Nonlinear Regression Analysis}

 The model $\mathbb{E}( [Y] | X)$ that we use here is linear with respect to unknown interval parameters, but not necessarily in the input variables $X$.
-Therefore, it is possible to augment the model by replacing the input variables with nonlinear basis functions of the input variables for the one-dimensional case such as

-where the $w_j$ are the regression coefficients.
+Therefore, it is possible to augment the model by replacing the input variables with nonlinear basis functions of the input variables for the one-dimensional case such as $\sum_{j=0}^m w_j \phi_j(x)$, where the $w_j$ are the regression coefficients.
 One of the possible options for a basis is to set $\phi_j(x) = x^j$, where $j=0,1,\dots,m$.
 Such functional relationship is called polynomial regression, which is considered to be a special case of multiple linear regression.
 For this case the general design matrix in~(\ref{our_model}) can be rewritten as